Cart 0

-Art Historian, Textiles of the Ancestral Americas
+Art Historian, Textiles of the Indigenous Americas

-Kyle is a 2024 McNeil Center Fellow, a 2025 Marilynn Thoma Predoctoral Fellow of the Art of the Spanish Americas, and a 2025 Fulbright-Hays dissertation fellow.
+Kyle is a 2024 McNeil Center for Early American Studies Fellow, a 2025 Marilynn Thoma Predoctoral Fellow of the Art of the Spanish Americas, and a 2025 Fulbright-Hays dissertation fellow.

 He is a Ph.D.
-Candidate in the department of Art History at Pennsylvania State University.
+Candidate (ABD) in the department of Art History at Pennsylvania State University.
 His dissertation is centered on the techniques of production and ritualized use of textiles for Inca imperial processions.
 It employs reconstructive techniques to recover the importance of a long-lost textile as a decolonial corrective to the Inca past.

-He became enamored with the Andes during a semester abroad in Ecuador at the Universidad San Francisco de Quito while painting the landscape plein air, sculpting ceramics with native clay, and learning about the local art history.
+Kyle became enamored with the Andes during a semester abroad in Ecuador at the Universidad San Francisco de Quito while painting the landscape plein air, sculpting ceramics with native clay, and learning about the local art history.
 Out of this immersive Spanish experience came his fascination with the textile patterns that enliven Quito’s markets.

 Contact Kyle to learn about his art historical research and local partnerships with Quechua scholars, artists, and organizations!